 The University of Southern Maine has several resources available to help you reduce your risk, keep yourself safe and protect the things in your life that matter the most to you!

-- Counseling and/or Health Visits on the Portland or Gorham campuses
+- Counseling and/or Health Visits on the Portland, Gorham or LAC campuses

 - Monthly Prevention Newsletters

 - Brief Alcohol Screening Intervention for College Students (BASICS) BASICS is a non-judgmental opportunity to look at the pros and cons of alcohol and/or marijuana.
 Learn tips to reduce your risk, and to protect the things you value!

 More about BASICS- A student may be assigned BASICS through the Office of Community Standards and Mediation following the violation of USMs Alcohol and Drug policy.
 This sanction will provide the student with the necessary information needed to identify and reduce their level of risk.

 Students can seek a BASICS visit on their own to determine their own personal level of risk and learn how to begin making low risk choices, prevent problems, and protect all they value and aspire for.

 To request a BASICS visit, please contact Health and Counseling and ask to be connected with the Coordinator of Clinical Substance Use services or the BASICS facilitator.